bcartwri96/chiia/README.md

 | enviro_vars.sh  | file contains the list of environment variables which *absolutely* must be set in order for the development server to connect to the db |
 | config.py | Important for some reason so Flask knows what's happnening with the python modules etc. (?) |
 | readme.md  | this file. |

+##How does this all work?##
+The basics are:
+1) When a user requests a site, they are first sent to the main.py file in ~/code and in there you'll notice the app checks what their URL is and links them the appropriate controller function.
+2) The controller function now has exact control over the what the user receives, and this is dictated by the controller function which was referenced.
+   We then do the necessary database connections (after importing the databae file) and then we serve them the appropriate template, passing it the necessary information for it to work correctly.
+3) Note that the controller will use flask (imported as `fl` by convention) to `render_template` which means it parses the html file we write and adds in anything we tell it to using the syntactic markup language (with conditionals and loops built-in!) defined in Jinja2 (the markup lang.)
+4) Then the site is served to the user.

+Got the basics?
+Cool :)